Doctorow Prize Winner: Nancy Friedemann-SánchezCurrent

-Nancy Friedemann’s large-scale paintings and drawings allude to Minimalism and the Pattern and Decoration Movement while using the aesthetics of Spanish Moorish tiles found on buildings in her native Columbia, lace patterns from colonial portraits, and crocheted items similar to those made by her grandmother, to explicitly explore the experience of identity, memory, and gender.
+The powerful large-scale paintings and drawings of Nancy Friedemann- Sánchez allude to Minimalism and the Pattern and Decoration Movement while using the aesthetics of Spanish Moorish tiles found on buildings in her native Colombia, and lace patterns from colonial portraits and colonial botanical drawings to explore notions of identity, memory, hybridity, and appropriation.

 Jared Steffensen, Curator of Exhibitions, states: “UMOCA is thrilled for the opportunity to bring Nancy’s work to Utah.
 Her ability to mine art and history to critique current political and social issues is essential in this time of interrogating existing power structures.”